niteshaj/aws-solutions-architect-professional-notes/05-compute/ec2.md

         - Master nodes
         - Licensing-sensitive applications

-## EC2 Spot Instances
+## 6. EC2 Spot Instances

 - Can get a discount of up to 90% compared to On Demand instances
-- We can define a max spot price and get he instance of our price is bigger than the current price
+- We can define a max spot price.
 - If the current spot price goes beyond our max price, we can choose to stop or terminate the instance within 2 minutes grace period
 - If we don't want our spot instance to be reclaimed by AWS, we can use a **Spot Block**
     - We can block a spot instance during a specified time frame (1 to 6 hours) without interruptions